paul-thebaud/phpunit-generator/DOCUMENTATION.md

 # PhpUnitGen: Documentation

-This documentation contains console command and annotations usage.
+This documentation contains console commands and annotations usage.

 ## Before using this package